Editorial: Family Standards Disclosure: Affiliate Policy

 Yes for routine and urgent care.
 Bangkok Hospital Samui and Samui International Hospital offer English-speaking staff, paediatrics, and imaging.
 Complex trauma or specialist oncology still requires Bangkok or Phuket evacuation — carry insurance that names Samui facilities.

-Clinical Lens: Victor was born at Samui International Hospital in March 2016.
-Natalia’s postnatal checks and our toddler fevers all ran through private island hospitals — never the public district hospital for acute paediatrics.
+Natalia, our mother on the island: Victor was born at Samui International Hospital in March 2016.
+Natalia’s postnatal checks and our toddler fevers all ran through private island hospitals — we did not use the public district hospital for acute paediatrics.
+She still photographs the policy hospital list before every friend visits.

 Which hospitals should families use on Koh Samui?